-The example shows how to create parcels from plat maps and survey documents that describe traverses, using industry-standard ESRI traverse files.
+The example shows how to create parcels from plat maps and survey documents that describe traverses, using industry-standard Esri traverse files.
 Also called "metes and bounds" descriptions, traverses are widely used in surveying in the US to define parcels and lines by describing a sequence of directions, distances and curves from a starting point.
 Manifold automatically handles both tangent and non-tangent curves and the full variety of options used to specify angles, distances and curves.
-See the Traverses topic for an illustrated guide to understanding traverses.
+See the Traverses topic for an illustrated guide to understanding traverses, as well as for examples showing how to create a traverse interactively by creating a new line or new area.

 See the video version of this example: Create Parcels from Traverse Files The video shows how this entire example can be done in less than five minutes.